 The Bureau will retain a set of plans for all submittals.
 The Fire District makes every effort to review plans in an expedient manner, and the project proponent should plan on a turnaround time of 10-14 business days.
 Please contact us with questions at 775.588.3591, Mon - Fri, 8 am - 4 pm.

 The following types of review are conducted by the Tahoe Douglas Fire District:

-Submittal should include site plan, elevations, floor plans, pitched ceiling should include reflected ceiling plan if a fire sprinkler system is required or present.
-A minimum of three sets of plans should be submitted.
+Submittal Level III Plan: should include a site plan, elevations, floor plans, pitched ceiling should include a reflected ceiling plan if a fire sprinkler system is required or present.
 Supporting documents such as hydraulic calculations and cut sheets, if applicable.
 Include scale on plans.

 ALL ARCHITECTS, ENGINEERS, AND CONTRACTORS SHALL BE LICENSED IN THE STATE OF NEVADA

 All plans, specifications, reports, and other documents prepared by a registered professional must be stamped or sealed and wet signed in accordance with Title 20 and state law.
 The architect or engineer of record shall take responsibility for all architectural components and must wet stamp and sign all associated plans.